smartcatdev/Artisan/readme.txt

 License: GNU General Public License v2 or later License URI: LICENSE

-Build a professional site for yourself, for one client, or for all your clients using Zenith, without touching a line of code.
+Build a professional site for yourself, for one client, or for all your clients using Artisan, without touching a line of code.
 A highly customizable theme which packs tons of premium features in a free theme.
 3 navbar menu styles, custom header, 3 blog styles, customizable colors, fonts and so much more!
-Zenith comes with a free companion plugin which includes many drag & drop widgets that you can use to build your pages any way you like, as well as 3 pre-designed presets that you can install with one click, saving you time, and providing you with a professionally desined site to start from.
+Artisan comes with a free companion plugin which includes many drag & drop widgets that you can use to build your pages any way you like, as well as 3 pre-designed presets that you can install with one click, saving you time, and providing you with a professionally desined site to start from.

-Zenith theme, Copyright 2018 Smartcat Solutions Inc.
+Artisan theme, Copyright 2018 Smartcat Solutions Inc.
 This theme, like WordPress, is distributed under the terms of the GNU GPL.

 == Description ==

-Build a professional site for yourself, for one client, or for all your clients using Zenith.
+Build a professional site for yourself, for one client, or for all your clients using Artisan.
 A highly customizable theme which packs tons of premium features in a free theme.
 3 navbar menu styles, custom header, 3 blog styles, customizable colors, fonts and so much more!
-Zenith comes with a free companion plugin which includes many drag & drop widgets that you can use to build your pages any way you like, as well as 3 pre-designed presets that you can install with one click, saving you time, and providing you with a professionally desined site to start from.
+Artisan comes with a free companion plugin which includes many drag & drop widgets that you can use to build your pages any way you like, as well as 3 pre-designed presets that you can install with one click, saving you time, and providing you with a professionally desined site to start from.

 == Installation ==